 The most popular reason is apparent, yet a very important one, which is simply the fact that a dog lives with a human.
-Dogs and humans live in a different order.
+Dogs and humans live in different orders.
 The concept and the goal of life for each are very different.

-So, being clear of what the dog’s role must be is very important for the dog.
+So, being clear about what the dog’s role must be is very important for the dog.
 The dog needs to know:

 - Is it a companion?

 Once the role has been chosen, the dog needs to practice that role only and instructions need to be clear and concise.

 Now comes the third part; teaching human rules to a dog that lives in human society.
 Humans think that dogs know exactly what to do automatically just by living with humans.
 The fact is that most dogs are not familiar with human rules and need to be taught.
 Not knowing these rules means the dog will make many mistakes and then ultimately be punished for those mistakes; the result being a stressed dog.
 Let me explain this with another example in the form of a Q&A.

 Why jumping and wagging tails are a sign of stress?

 One thing that you need to realize is that excitement in a dog is the beginning of a stressful state of mind if it is not controlled and managed properly.
 It will lead to many behavioural issues if it is not managed which will lead to even more stressful situations.
 This is because the dog has practiced excitement on many occasions and has not been taught to control its excitement level.
 Dogs celebrate with excitement, jumping and wagging their tails.

 If excitement is practiced properly, it won’t be harmful but if it is done in an extreme way then it becomes a behaviour that can be harmful to both the dog and others.
 Excitement is a celebration and we want the dog to celebrate but in a more subtle way.